neko-para/maa-support-extension/release/README.md

 Use Ctrl Shift P (Command Shift P for MacOS) to open command panel and search

 - Maa: open maa log
-  - Open log of MaaFramework.
+  - Open the log of MaaFramework.
 - Maa: open extension log
-  - Open log of extension.
+  - Open the log of extension.
 - Maa: goto task
   - Search and navigate to certain task.
 - Maa: launch task
   - Create instance based on interface, and launch the specified task.
 - Maa: launch interface
-  - Create instance based on interface, and launch all configured task.
+  - Create instance based on interface, and launch all configured tasks.
 - Maa: open crop tool
-  - Open webview for taking screenshot and cropping images.
+  - Open webview for taking screenshots and cropping images.
 - Maa: reveal control panel
   - Reveal and focus control panel.
 - Maa: select MaaFramework version